gytcrt/randomwalk/content/posts/blog-set-up/index.md

 >Minimalist pixel art of a Hong Kong street at night for a personal website landing page, with simple, blocky buildings and glowing neon signs in pink, blue, and yellow.
 The scene has a dark background and features small pixel art people walking on the sidewalks and a few cars on the street.
 Use an 8-bit retro style with clean lines and minimal details.
 Leave open space at the top for a website title.

 After I got the pixel arts, I felt very pleased by the progress already.
-However, I went along and tried to animate the pixel art into GIF.
+However, I went along and tried to animate the pixel art into GIF using GenAI tools.
+I tried 2 popular AI video generation tools: [Kaiber](https://www.kaiber.ai/superstudio) and [Runway](https://runwayml.com/).
+Kaiber is not intuitive to use and I was not able to generate a video with the trial credit for new user.
+However, Runway is quite impressive and I really like the animated video produced by them below.
+And this gif is my landing page cover picture now.

 {{< figure src="/images/day_scene_optimized.gif" alt="Animated Hong Kong street scene pixel art" caption="Animated Hong Kong street scene pixel art" align="center" >}}